Quick start

 /…/exclusion markup around identified repeat coordinates. - Paste the masked/marked sequence into the PCR, KASP, LAMP, or Assembly tool for repeat-aware primer design.

-The browser-based tool is suitable for sequences up to a few Mb.
+The browser-based tool is suitable for sequences up to 100 Mb.
 For whole-genome analyses, use the command-line TotalRepeats Java application, which supports unlimited input size.

 PCR / LAMP Reaction Mix Calculator